 - All supply duct system leaks should be air sealed with a mastic (such as RCD#6 or equivalent).
 The seal must be applied to the air barrier ductwork.
-The areas to be sealed include all of the supply duct risers connections to the main trunk line and the connection of the air handler unit to the main trunk line (this was not checked at the time of my inspection - but should be carefully considered in the retrofit). - The air balance of the duct system should be checked.
+The areas to be sealed include all of the supply duct risers connections to the main trunk line and the connection of the air handler unit to the main trunk line (this was not checked at the time of my inspection but should be carefully considered in the retrofit). - The air balance of the duct system should be checked.
 This should be done with all of the interior doors closed.
-The South bedroom is in need of a return air pathway.
-This may be accomplished by installing a pass-thru grill between the bedroom and the main body of the house.
+The balance will probably include adjustment of supply air to the master bedroom and the addition of a return air grill through the wall directly to the return air plenum of the air handler unit.
 The pressure differentials across the various closed bedroom doors should be checked and be less than 3 pascals.
-The pressure differential from the living area to the outside should be 0 when the interior doors are open and no more than 3 pascals when all interior doors are closed (ideally this should also be 0 for best performance.) - All supply registers should be open when the central heating and air conditioning system operates.
+The pressure differential from the living area to the outside should be 0 when the interior doors are open and no more than 3 pascals when all interior doors are closed (ideally this should also be 0 for best performance.)